goperreault/goperreault.github.io/bustourreflection.md

 **Background Demographics**

 The City of Mississauga has a highly diverse population of Chinese and Punjab residents.
-In fact, 7.8% of the total population denotes their ethnic or cultural origin as Chinese, while 1.5% denotes their origin as Punjabi.
-At the local level, the census tract for the Mississauga Chinese Centre denotes 3.7% of the population as Chinese ethnic origin.
-For The Great Punjab Business Centre, 4.3% of the population denotes their ethnic or cultural origin as Punjabi.
-These numbers showcase the different ethnic origins as being important to the cultural make up of the city.
+In fact, 7.8% of the total population denotes their ethnic/cultural origin as Chinese, while 1.5% denotes their ethnic/cultural origin as Punjabi.
+At the local level, the census tract for the Mississauga Chinese Centre denotes 3.7% of the population as Chinese ethnic/cultural origin.
+For The Great Punjab Business Centre, 4.3% of the population denotes their ethnic/cultural origin as Punjabi.
+These numbers showcase the different ethnic and cultural origins as being important to the cultural make up of the city.

 **Site Description**